Netflix/spectator/spectator-ext-aws/README.md

-To help distinguish metrics from multiple clients, it's possible to specify a [HandlerContextKey](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/handlers/HandlerContextKey.html) for a SpectatorRequestMetricCollector (HandlerContextKey.OPERATION_NAME by default).
+To help distinguish metrics from multiple clients, it's possible to specify a [HandlerContextKey](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/handlers/HandlerContextKey.html) for a SpectatorRequestMetricCollector ("ClientIdKey" by default).
 The SpectatorRequestMetricCollector looks for a value from each request's handler context for the given key, and, if there's a value for that key, adds a tag to each metric of the form

 `handlerContextKey.getName()`:value